 Any major power of the player who has played the card may, if it wishes, bets points against its unrest.
 The maximum number of points it can bet is its vitality.
-This limit is decreased by each unrest point exceeding its vitality.
-The minimum bet is 1 (see "27.3 Example: Auction of technology").
+This limit is decreased by

 Following the order of play, the next player can select one of his major powers and surpass this bet.
 In this way, players bid against the unrest of any of their major powers (if they wish), until no more players decide to increase their bet.